fbdtemme/bencode/docs/usage/value.rst

 ------------

 :cpp:class:`bvalue` is class that represents a bencoded value.
-It is a sum-type implemented with a :cpp:class:`std::variant` to stores the different bencode data types.
+It is a sum-type implemented with a :cpp:class:`std::variant`.

+The possible alternative types stored in a :cpp:class:`bvalue` are the bencode data types: integer, string, list, dict, and a special uninitialized type.

 :cpp:class:`bvalue` is an instantiation of the class template :cpp:class:`template <typename Policy> basic_bvalue` and the exact types used to store the different bencode data types can be customized through the Policy template argument.

-The default policy uses following storage types:
+The default policy uses following storage types for the possible alternatives:

 +----------+----------------------+
 | integer  | :code:`std::int64_t` |